-- The comment line has been previously defined and they will not be discussed again, but do note how the comments are used along with the functional components.
+- The comment line has been previously defined, they will not be discussed again, but do note how the comments are used along with the functional components.

 - myName and myName2 are both string variables with the same content, each using a different method to denote the string function.

 - myAge and myGrade are both numeric variables, one being a whole number and the other a decimal, no specification on the number of digits is required.

 A list variable contains more than one item, all items must be of the same type, such as all text or all numeric.
 It is suggested that naming the list variable use a format so that the user knows it is a list, for example, addressList or listAddress.
 As the user becomes more familiar with the operational components of Python, this may become less important, but initially it can be extremely valuable.

 - There are two defined lists, listAddresses and listGrades.

 - The first list is a string, note the quotes around the numbers and the text.
 The list starts with a square bracket and items in the list are separated by commas.
 Note the text is in a different color, not all editors will change the text colors due to variable type.

 - In the numeric list, all elements are separated by commas but there are no quotation marks used.
 The square brackets are used again and the numbers are a different color.